From Medan airport (Kuala Namu)

 To/from Tangkahan there are essentially two choices - the shorter but more broken road, or the longer, but still poorly surfaced road.

 If you choose the shorter route you will need a proper off-road vehicle, or a motorbike.
-Either can be arranged in Bukit Lawang or Tangkahan.
+We can arrange either, please contact us.
 This should take 2.5 - 3 hours.

 Another option is an elephant trek, although few recommend this unless you are sure you want to spend a very long time (rather than, say, just one hour) sitting on the back of an uncomfortable elephant.